Alaska tour news & travel advisory

-When traveling across Alaska, one of the best ways to capture the genuine “flavors” of this unique state is to taste the state’s most interesting and iconic foods.
+When traveling across Alaska, one of the best ways to capture the genuine “flavors” of this unique state is to taste the state’s most interesting and iconic foods and explore its amazing restaurants.
 From King crab to King salmon, local berries to veggies, delicate-but-delightful halibut and scallops, surprising sides like reindeer sausage and saltwater harvested kelp, you can discover so many Alaska-grown-and-crafted foods, creatively combined into magnificent Alaskan meals.
 In the hands and pans of talented chefs and kitchen crews, the freshest of Alaska ingredients (proteins, veggies, herbs and even local sea salt) start you down a path to the best of culinary adventures.

 So where in Alaska can visitors find the best dining opportunities?
 Well, just about everywhere across the state.
 Alaska-based restaurants even have their own takes and twists on classic cuisine: from the gourmet to pizza and burgers, Mexican and Thai, you name it.
 But nothing compares to a truly Alaska dish – done right.